 PSYC3001, PSYC3301, PSYC3500

 Forms part of the Australian Psychology Accreditation Council's accredited sequence.

-1. Introduce classic and contemporary theories and evidence in social and organisational psychology.
+1. Recognise classic and contemporary theories and evidence in social and organisational psychology.

-4. Provide an opportunity to apply social and organisational psychology to 'real-life' situations.
+5. Apply social and organisational psychology theory to 'real-life' situations.

 - stress in the workplace.

 PSYC2600 and another 10 unit 2000 level PSYC course

 Presentation: Group work and communication skills: oral presentations, answers to questions and feedback to peers.